Inner North London

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary The patient transfer decision may have been made by non-clinical staff and lacked documentation.
+Concerns summary (AI summary) The patient transfer decision may have been made by non-clinical staff and lacked documentation.
 Inadequate patient monitoring post-ITU discharge and a failure to properly investigate a patient arrest raised serious safety concerns.

 Emily Voukelatou